gcallah/SoftwareEngineering/old_lectures/agile_intro.md

 ### Agile

-At roughly the same time as Lean was being developed, a group of developers, often from the UNIX world, were developing the concept of [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development).
+At roughly the same time as Lean was being developed, a group of developers, often from the UNIX world, were articulating the concept of [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development).

 Key agile principles: